zerodevapp/zerodev-docs/docs/get-started.md

 Now you should have a "Double Mint NFT" button.
 Click that and watch your NFT balance increase by two.
 Boom!
 We just sent two transactions as one with ZeroDev.

 Note that this example is contrived to demonstrate how to use the SDK directly.
-In reality, if you are building a Wagmi app, you would use our [Wagmi API](http://localhost:3000/use-wallets/improve-transaction-experience/batch-transactions#wagmi) to implement batching.
+In reality, if you are building a Wagmi app, you would use our [Wagmi API](http://localhost:3000/use-wallets/improve-transaction-experience/batch-transactions#wagmi) to implement transaction bundling.

 ## Next Steps